fed/stato/README.md

 ### 2) Create your **reducers**

-**Reducers are pure functions** that derive the next application state for a particular action, based on the current state.
-The first parameter reducers take is always the current state for the app, whereas the rest of the arguments are whatever payload your reducer needs and you pass on to them.
+**Reducers are pure functions** that derive the next application state for a particular action, based on the current state and the payload the action provides.
+The first parameter reducers take is always the current state for the app, whereas the rest of the arguments are whatever data your reducer needs and you pass on to them.

-**Reducers and action types have a 1:1 relationship.** This library needs you to name your reducers after the action type they are bound to:
+**Reducers and action types have a 1:1 relationship.** You need to name your reducers after the action type they are bound to ⚠️ -- this is the only style convention this library has.

 ```js
 export default {